 One problem with the CTC is that, if people are careful with their money, it is just barely possible to live on it, at least in lower cost areas, and at least for younger people who pay less for insurance.
 That’s intentional.
 We want to provide a minimum level of support for full-time students, people who are unemployed and looking for work, people who are disabled, and people who can’t work for other reasons.

 However, the concern of some is that there would be some people who could work who will choose not to do so out of pure laziness if they have even a tiny income to live on.
 Although this is possible, I doubt that many people would do it for very long.
-Those who try it will discover that living just barely above the current poverty line is no fun.
-Most people will want to have things they can’t afford on the $600 – $950 a month they would have left after paying for insurance.
+Those who try it will discover that living at the current poverty line is no fun.
+Most people will want to have things they can’t afford on the $400 – $800 a month they would have left after paying for insurance.
 And as the cost of health insurance rises with age, even the most determined slacker will have less and less money to live on.

 In addition, most people want to feel needed, and the social pressure to accomplish something can be powerful.
 Someone who is making a genuine contribution to society will always have more dignity and be treated with more respect than someone who chooses to do nothing.

 Think about it.
-If your Uncle Ralph died and left you $1,200 a month in his will, would you quit your job?
-If you had no other source of income, it’s unlikely that you would.
+If your Uncle Ralph died and left you $1,000 a month in his will, would you quit your job?
+If you had no investments or other source of income, it’s unlikely that you would.
 And most research on cash stipends shows that a small side income has very little effect on people’s desire to work.
-Similarly, very few people would retire early if it meant they would have to live on only $1,200/month, including the cost of insurance!
+Similarly, very few people would retire early if it meant they would have to live on only ~$500-800/month, after paying the cost of insurance!

 Still, there will be a few layabouts, and voters generally hate the idea of letting people like that sponge off the rest of us.
 So one option for the states would be to expand the idea of spending supervision to include a requirement that everyone who can do something constructive with their lives must do so as a requirement for receiving the CTC.

-Let’s take a hypothetical state and suppose that once a month each unemployed person has to respond to a brief online questionnaire about their activities.
-And let’s say that this state has adopted a rule that every unemployed person who is not severely disabled must put in at least 120 hours a month of effort toward one (or a combination) of the activities on an approved list, such as:
+Let’s take a hypothetical highly conservative state and suppose that once a month each unemployed person has to respond to a brief online questionnaire about their activities.
+And let’s say that this state has adopted a rule that every unemployed person who is not severely disabled must put in (and document) at least 125 hours a month of effort toward one (or a combination) of the activities on an approved list, such as:

 - Education and training (specify degree plan and progress toward goal)